bleech/wp-starter-theme/README.md

 const host = 'your-host-url.dev'
 ```
 7. In your terminal, navigate to `<your-project>\wp-content\themes\flynt-theme` and run `yarn`.
-8. Go to the administrator back-end of your Wordpress site and activate the `flynt-theme` theme.
+8. Go to the administrator back-end of your WordPress site and activate the `flynt-theme` theme.

 ## Usage